AdobeDocs/campaign.de-DE/help/v8/audiences/gs-audiences.md

 <!--You can also select your message audience in an external file: recipients are stored not in the database, but in files.
 These are known as “external” deliveries.
 These contacts can be imported or not in Adobe Campaign.
 [Learn more](external-profiles.md).-->

 Nach dem Import können Sie Audiences erstellen, um Ihre Nachrichten zu versenden.
-Erfahren Sie, wie Sie Audiences erstellen. [in diesem Abschnitt](create-audiences.md).
+[In diesem Abschnitt](create-audiences.md) erfahren Sie, wie Sie Audiences erstellen.